 Pay In Full: If you can do it you might want to

-Whether doing a payoff or payment plan, you might qualify for a penalty abatement.
-Most taxpayers qualify for a first time penalty abatement, and we will have a link to our page on that below.
-Getting penalty abatement on other years requires reasonable cause.
+Whether doing a payoff or payment plan, you might qualify for penalty abatement.
+Most taxpayers qualify for a first-time penalty abatement, and we will have a link to our page on that below.
+Getting penalty abatement on other years requires a reasonable cause.
 Basically, you need to have a good reason that the taxes were not paid and/or filed on time.